Vivah: Critical response

 Madhuparna Das of The Telegraph criticised Vivah for lacking plot, flat characters and mentioning that the story was "rather weak and improbable."
 BBC described Vivah as "a didactic, worthy, and highly sanitised take on reality in keeping with the Rajshri tradition."
 Rajeev Masand of CNN-IBN gave only 1 out of 5 stars and condemned the screenplay, calling both Kapoor and Rao "insipid and boring."
 A review carried by Anupama Chopra mentioned, "Sooraj Barjatya's fantasy world is carefully constructed, but his conviction infuses his films with an emotional heft."

-Influence
+Awards and nominations

+Legacy

+Vivah remains one of the most popular cast ensemble film of Indian cinema.
+Kapoor and Rao's performance has been noted as one of their most notable works.
+Bollywood Hungama placed Kapoor and Rao in its list of the top 10 best romantic couples of the decade.

 Indian painter M. F. Husain, decided to create a series of paintings inspired by Amrita Rao and Vivah.
-He planned to create an entire exhibition around her.
+Husain planned to create an entire exhibition around her.
 He organised a private screening for 150 friends and press attendees to "convey his interest for the film" at Dubai's Plaza cinema.
 The Regent, a theater in Patna, Bihar, put up a festive banner to promote the movie.
 The banner reads Poonam weds Prem.
 Vivah inspired couples at that time to emulate the protagonists.